selinbekir/Python_for_Bioinformatics/final-project/README.md

 https://openneuro.org/datasets/ds000005/versions/00001
 Tom, S.M., Fox, C.R., Trepel, C., Poldrack, R.A.
 (2007).
 The neural basis of loss aversion in decision-making under risk.
 Science, 315(5811):515-8

-Although the code is working without format errors, the analysis unfortunately is not correct (no preprocessing, not the correct analysis for the design of the study)